Samuel Womack

-Samuel Womack III (born July 7, 1999) is an American football cornerback for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Toledo.
+Samuel Womack III (born July 7, 1999) is an American professional football cornerback for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Toledo Rockets.

-High school
+Early life

-Womack attended East English Village Preparatory Academy in Detroit, Michigan.
+Womack attended East English Village Preparatory Academy in Detroit, Michigan, where he played high school football.
 As a senior, he gained over 1,000 receiving yards, caught 20 touchdown passes, and made 11 interceptions which earned him All-State honors.

 College career

 Womack was a member of the Toledo Rockets for five seasons.
 In 2020, he was nominated for the Burlsworth Trophy.
 He finished his college career with 126 tackles and 4.5 tackles for loss with 39 passes defended and five interceptions in 53 games played.

 Professional career

+San Francisco 49ers

-Womack was selected in the fifth round (172nd overall) of the 2022 NFL Draft by the San Francisco 49ers.
+Womack was selected in the fifth round (172nd overall) of the 2022 NFL draft by the San Francisco 49ers.
+As a rookie, he appeared in 16 regular season games and three playoff games.
+He finished with 19 total tackles, one interception, two passes defended, and one forced fumble.

+On September 16, 2023, Womack was placed on injured reserve.
+He was activated on November 23.

+Womack was waived by the 49ers on August 27, 2024.

+Indianapolis Colts

+On August 28, 2024, Womack was claimed off waivers by the Indianapolis Colts.

+On August 26, 2025, Womack was waived by the Colts as part of final roster cuts.

+Tennessee Titans

+On August 27, 2025, Womack was claimed off waivers by the Tennessee Titans.